Timurio95/Privacy-Policy/README.md

-# Privacy-Polity for Snake: UFO defence
+# Privacy-Policy for Snake: UFO defence